Naereen/uLogMe/README.md

 - And from [now on](https://github.com/Naereen/uLogMe/issues/10#issuecomment-258616402), the web UI is served by default over a local (untrusted) HTTPS server.

-> Of course, this is a computer program, written by enthusiast programmers, not security experts: there is bugs, and there might be security problems.
+> Of course, this is a computer program, written by enthusiast programmers, not security experts: there are bugs, and there might be security problems.
 But none that we know of at least!
 > [Please file an issue if you notice a potential security threats](https://GitHub.com/Naereen/uLogMe/issues/new) !

 ### *How can I clean my data ?*